mnieber/dodo-commands/doc/installation.rst

 .. tip::

-   Autocompletion is provided for bash, fish and zsh.
+   Autocompletion is provided for bash, fish and zsh (you need to restart the shell after installation).
    For activating autocompletion in zsh you need to add the code below to .zshrc.

 .. code-block:: bash